300 West Thirteen Mile Road

 The City Clerk is Marilyn J. Haley.

 Statement of Services: The City Clerk's Department is responsible for the official records of the City.
-The Department's employees attend all City Council, Brownfield Redevelopment Authority, Charter Amendment and Ordinance Revision Committee Civil Service Commission, Downtown Development Authority, Economic Development Corporation, Youth Advisory Council, and Zoning Board of Appeals meetings.
+The Department's employees attend all City Council, Brownfield Redevelopment Authority, Charter Amendment and Ordinance Revision Committee Civil Service Commission, Downtown Development Authority, Economic Development Corporation, and Zoning Board of Appeals meetings.
 Staff type the agendas for the meetings and prepare notices and publications.
 Meeting actions are recorded in the form of minutes, indices, adjustment of directories, and updates to the Code of Ordinances.
 Staff prepare ceremonial certificates, commendations and testimonials.

 Public Notice for Annual 2013 Regular Meeting Dates including City Council, Boards, Authorities and Commissions.
 A public notice of each special or rescheduled meeting will be posted at City Hall and on the City calendar at least 18 hours prior to the time of the meeting.